Igor Korolev: Playing career

 Korolev began his professional playing career with HC Dynamo Moscow in the 1988–89 season appearing once.
 The following season, Korolev became a full member of the team, playing 17 games.
 He played two further full seasons with Dynamo.
 In all three seasons, Dynamo won the league championship.
 Korolev was drafted by the St. Louis Blues in the second round, 38th overall in the 1992 NHL Entry Draft.
 After five games with Dynamo in the 1992–93 season, Korolev left to join the Blues.
 Korolev played for the Blues for two seasons.
 Korolev was unsigned in the 1994–95 season and he returned to Dynamo.
-He was picked up by the Winnipeg Jets on waivers in 1995 and stayed with the team as it moved to Phoenix.
+He was picked up by the Winnipeg Jets in the waiver draft in January 1995 and stayed with the team as it moved to Phoenix.
 He signed as a free agent with Toronto in 1997.
 He was traded to Chicago in 2001 where he played until 2004.
 He then returned to Russia and signed with Lokomotiv Yaroslavl.
 After one season, he transferred to Metallurg Magnitogorsk, where he played three seasons.
 He played one season with Atlant Moscow Oblast and one final season with Lokomotiv Yaroslavl where he retired after the 2009–10 season.
 He became an assistant coach with the team and was still an assistant at the time of his death.